 Though PSA is not a unique indicator of localized/metastatic prostate cancer, it is highly elevated in the circulation of patients with metastatic prostate cancer.
 Modulation of PSA by natural supplements indicate they can reduce progression to advanced prostate cancer.

 Further, it may be beneficial to combine lycopene supplementation with the radical treatment offered to some patients.

-Here, a clinical trial involving patients with metastatic prostate cancer showed that 4 mg/day of lycopene after orchiectomy (the surgical removal of the testicles to inhibit androgen activity) reduced PSA levels and caused significant reduction of both primary and secondary tumors (Ansari and Gupta, 2003).
+Here, a clinical trial involving patients with metastatic prostate cancer showed that 4 mg/day of lycopene after orchiectomy (the surgical removal of the testicles to inhibit androgen activity) reduced PSA levels and caused a significant reduction of both primary and secondary tumors (Ansari and Gupta, 2003).

 In contrast, Schwenke and colleagues did not observe significant clinical benefits after administering 15 mg/day of lycopene (Schwenke et al., 2009).

-Further, high dose lycopene (25 mg to 30 mg per day) failed to modify PSA or improve clinical outcome in androgen-independent prostate cancer that usually present with increased risk of prostate cancer progression and metastasis (Bunker et al., 2007; Gann et al., 2015).
+Further, high dose lycopene (25 mg to 30 mg per day) failed to modify PSA or improve clinical outcomes in androgen-independent prostate cancer that usually present with increased risk of prostate cancer progression and metastasis (Bunker et al., 2007; Gann et al., 2015).

 These results highlight the importance of accounting for patient heterogeneity and the dosage of lycopene.

 The available evidence, including pre-clinical and clinical trials, shows that lycopene supplementation can modulate markers of metastatic prostate cancer.

 Though more trials are needed to help resolve the discrepancies in dosage, lycopene can help you reduce the risk of metastatic prostate cancer.